ShunSakurai/check_forbidden/README.md

 Dear colleague translators and PMs, please help me brush up my English on this page.

 ## License
+### Usage
 You can use it for free.
 © 2016 Shun Sakurai

+###MIT License
+The code is protected under MIT License.
+Please see license.md for details.